Yubico/arkg-rfc/draft-bradleylundberg-arkg-00.md

   `m` and `t` are opaque octet strings of arbitrary length.
   The representation of `L_mac` is an undefined implementation detail.

+  See [Frymann2020] for definitions of security properties required of the message authentication code scheme `MAC`.

 - `KDF`: A variable-length key derivation function with the signature:
   `KDF(info, ikm, L) -> okm`